-Sue: It isn’t very clear.
-That’s my only problem with this story so far: it’s too complicated.
+Sue: Well, it isn’t very clear.
+That’s my only problem with this story – it’s too complicated.

 Sue: It’s basically a video for a New Romantic song.
 I definitely won’t forget this in a hurry.

-Hindle is convinced that the plants are out to get him.
+Hindle is so crazy, he’s convinced the plants are out to get him.

-Sue: He’s been watching far too much Doctor Who.
-I’m surprised he hasn’t confiscated the Doctor’s celery.
+Sue: I’m surprised he hasn’t confiscated the Doctor’s celery.

 Sue: Oh no, not again!
-Adric!
-What are you doing?
+What are you doing, Adric?

 Me: I think he’s just pretending this time.

 Sue: After last week’s fiasco?
 Not bleeding likely.
-I’ve gone right off Adric.
-I gave him every chance and I feel like he’s just chucking it back in my face.
+I’ve gone right off him.
+I gave him every chance and now I feel like he’s chucking it back in my face.

-Sue: This must have been a bit heavy for the kids.
+Sue: This is a bit heavy for the kids.